Isentropic nozzle flow

-Isentropic nozzle flow describes the movement of a gas or fluid through a narrowing opening without an increase or decrease in entropy.
+In fluid mechanics, isentropic nozzle flow describes the movement of a fluid through a narrow opening without an increase in entropy (an isentropic process).

 Overview

 Whenever a gas is forced through a tube, the gaseous molecules are deflected by the tube's walls.
 If the speed of the gas is much less than the speed of sound, the gas density will remain constant and the velocity of the flow will increase.
 However, as the speed of the flow approaches the speed of sound, compressibility effects on the gas are to be considered.
 The density of the gas becomes position dependent.
 While considering flow through a tube, if the flow is very gradually compressed (i.e. area decreases) and then gradually expanded (i.e. area increases), the flow conditions are restored (i.e. return to its initial position).
 So, such a process is a reversible process.
-According to the Second Law of Thermodynamics, whenever there is a reversible and adiabatic flow, constant value of entropy is maintained.
+According to the second law of thermodynamics, whenever there is a reversible and adiabatic flow, constant value of entropy is maintained.
 Engineers classify this type of flow as an isentropic flow of fluids.
 Isentropic is the combination of the Greek word "iso" (which means - same) and entropy.

 When the change in flow variables is small and gradual, isentropic flows occur.
 The generation of sound waves is an isentropic process.
 A supersonic flow that is turned while there is an increase in flow area is also isentropic.
 Since there is an increase in area, therefore we call this an isentropic expansion.
 If a supersonic flow is turned abruptly and the flow area decreases, the flow is irreversible due to the generation of shock waves.
 The isentropic relations are no longer valid and the flow is governed by the oblique or normal shock relations.

+Set of Equations

+Below are nine equations commonly used when evaluating isentropic flow conditions.
+These assume the gas is calorically perfect; i.e. the ratio of specific heats is a constant across the temperature range.
+In typical cases the actual variation is only slight.